Aryetis/Obenkyobo/DevReadme.md

 - Fix the bug manually by following <a href="https://microhobby.com.br/blog/2023/08/08/qt-creator-v9-0-2-debug-helpers-not-working-on-ubuntu-23-04-and-debian-bookworm-12/">this tutorial</a>
 - Update to Trixie/unstable which has QtCreator v10.0.2-4. (seems to cause issue with ./install_toolchain.sh ?
 Will investigate when Trixie is out of testing phase)
 - Download standalone QtCreator from <a href="https://download.qt.io/official_releases/qtcreator/">offline installers</a>, in theory it shouldn't mix with system libs and packages...
 I'm not too fond of it but it looks likes the best bet for now.
 Here's a bunch of things you'll need to intall to make it work (might be missing some I didn't took notes)
 `sudo apt install libxkbcommon-x11-0 libxcb-shape0 libxcb-render-util0 libxcb-keysyms1 libxcb-image0 libxcb-icccm4 libdbus-1-dev libwayland-cursor0 libxaw7 libxmu6 libxt6 libxtst6` .
 To create star menu entry for it (and others wsl apps) create a file `/usr/share/applications/qtcreator-13.desktop` and fill it like so.
-(And throw the icons from "DevReadme/QtCreatorIcons.zip" into `/usr/share/icons/hicolor`)
+(And throw the icons from <a href="DevReadme/QtCreatorIcons.zip">QtCreatorIcons.zip archive</a> into `/usr/share/icons/hicolor`)
 ```
 [Desktop Entry]
 Name=qtcreator